Tony Armas

 Antonio Rafael Armas Machado (born July 2, 1953) is a Venezuelan former professional baseball player.
 He played in Major League Baseball (MLB) as an outfielder from 1976 to 1989.
 He is the father of pitcher Tony Armas Jr. and the older brother of outfielder Marcos Armas.

-Armas Sr. was one of the top power hitters in the American League in the early 1980s.
-Twice he led the American League in home runs, and topped all of Major League Baseball in runs batted in during the 1984 season.
-He was, however, prone to injuries that affected his career.
-In his major league career, Armas went to the disabled list twelve times, missing 302 games.
+Armas was one of the top power hitters in the American League in the early 1980s.
+Twice he led the American League in home runs, becoming the first Venezuelan player to win a Major League Baseball home run title, and topped all of MLB in runs batted in during the 1984 season.
+Armas was prone to injuries and went on the disabled list twelve times during his major league career, missing 302 games.

 Career

 Pittsburgh Pirates

 Armas debuted with the Pittsburgh Pirates' Gulf Coast League affiliate in 1971 just shy of his eighteenth birthday.
 He spent six seasons in their farm system, batting .270 with 69 home runs when he received a September call-up in 1976.
 He appeared in four games for the Pirates, and collected two hits in six at-bats.

 During spring training in 1977, Armas, Doug Bair, Dave Giusti, Rick Langford, Doc Medich and Mitchell Page were dealt to the Oakland Athletics in exchange for Chris Batton, Phil Garner and Tommy Helms.